+This clause was introduced as 12.3.1 in version 8.0.
 This requirement was in response to a growing number of complaints from consumers receiving messages without a valid originating number or any identifying particulars.
+It was renumbered to 13.3.1 in version 9.0.